 Once the new CRM system is ready, they need to be on hand to answer user questions of the technical variety (the inevitable ‘how to’ questions) and the existential: someone needs to be able to explain to staff why they are changing their processes for a CRM system, particularly if it may be introducing more work.

 Your champions will be invaluable in ensuring your CRM system is adopted correctly among staff.
-Possibly they may also be your police, checking that users are doing what they should be.
+They may also be your police, checking that users are doing what they should be.

 Equally, your champions will also be a trusted voice should a process in your CRM system not be working as it should.
 While other staff may moan about a CRM implementation, your champions should be able to tell you where there are actual problems to be addressed.
 So if they say there’s an issue, take it seriously